tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 Prerequisites
 -------------

 MagresPython has been tested with Python versions 2.6 and 2.7 and will likely not work with other versions.
-You should have one of these available on your system, you can test this by running the `python` command from the command line.
+You should have one of these available on your system; you can test this by running the `python` command from the command line.
 For example,

     $ python
     Python 2.7.4 (default, Sep 26 2013, 03:20:26)